reubence/wanderlust-challenge/README.md

 1. Clone this repository
 2. Create a `.env` file based on `.env.example`
+3. Get a free API key from [OpenRouter](https://openrouter.ai/) for the voice transcription functionality
+4. Add your OpenRouter API key to the `.env` file
-3. Start the application with Docker Compose:
+5. Start the application with Docker Compose:

 ```bash
 docker compose up